cheng-tan/vowpalwabbit.github.io/_guides/contextual_bandits.md

 * _APP_ chooses an action _a_ from a set of actions _A, i.e., a ∈A_ (_A_ may depend on _x_).
 * Some reward _r_ for the chosen a is observed by _APP_.

-Contextual Bandits use incoming data to help optimize a website to make better algorithmic decisions in real-time for the user.
+Contextual bandits use incoming data to help optimize a website to make better algorithmic decisions in real-time for the user.

 For example: